teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghl-graincard-format-spec.md

 │ 80×110 means it works EVERYWHERE: Your terminal.
 Your phone in airplane     │ │ mode over the Pacific.
 Your E Ink reader in the cabin.
 Your tablet in       │ │ landscape "MOVIE MODE".
 It's democratic technology.
 No app required.        │ │ Just markdown.
 Just monospace.
-Just teaching.                                │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Each graincard is a teaching moment.
+Just teaching.
+That simplicity is the power. │ │                                                                              │ │ DOES THIS MAKE SENSE?                                                        │ │ Each graincard is a teaching moment.
 A knowledge capsule.
 A temporal        │